Years Worked at UNH:22

 What does health mean to you?:Health is mind, body, spirit – the whole package.
 I choose how I fuel my body, how I work my body for fitness and what I feed my mind with thoughts.
 I then can have a positive influence on myself, those around me, and how I contribute to my community and place on this planet.

-What do you do to make a Healthy UNH?:I walk to meetings, always take the stairs, bike commute in good weather, choose fruits and vegetables first for meals and snacks.
-I participate in Healthy Returns at UNH and other wellness activities.
+What do you do to make a Healthy UNH?:I walk to meetings, always take the stairs, bike commute in good weather, and choose fruits and vegetables first for meals and snacks.
+I run in College Woods, participated in Wildcat Workout Project and other wellness activities.
 I talk with students and staff to help inspire them to accept themselves and make good health choices for eating and fitness.

 Do you have any tips for eating healthfully?: